njeleniauskas/audio-player/readme.md

 # Future Issues to Resolve
+- Updating the loading state to include accessibility communications.
+DO this next ('ts not that hard tbh); make a note about it as it is part of the template process (user error possible)?

 1. Adding a visual indicator that a track is decoding, or in the process of downloading.
-2. Updating the loading state to include accessibility communications.
-3. Add Media Session API support for broader control support.
+2. Add Media Session API support for broader control support.